 - Integrations with version-control systems like Mercurial and Git, to start tasks when developers commit code

 - Indexes of completed tasks, to find the results of build and test runs

 - Hooks to schedule tasks at specific times (e.g., a nightly build)

 - Secure storage for secret data such as API keys required to complete tasks

 - Workers of various types that will actually run the tasks.

 Is it Mozilla-specific?

-In principle, no, Taskcluster could be useful to any organization with needs similar to Mozilla's.
+In principle, no, Taskcluster could be useful to any organization with complex CI problems to solve.
 While we have built some Mozilla-specific integrations, the platform and many of the core services could be re-used without change in another organization.

 We are working hard to make it easy to create a Taskcluster deployment for your own organization.
 This poses some interesting technical and operational challenges!